maxhr/create-near-app/templates/shared/README.md

 Quick Start
 ===========

+Build and deploy your contract to TestNet with a temporary dev account:

+    `npm run deploy`.

 If you have a frontend, run `npm start`.
 This will run a dev server.

-To build your contract: `npm run build:contract`.

-To build both frontend and contract: `npm run build`

 Exploring The Code
 ==================